-Castle's School Council is made up of children from different classes who have been chosen by their peers to represent their views and make decisions on a variety of issues, be it choosing which charities to support, interviewing prospective employees or giving their input about the school in general.
-It is a great responsibility and members of the School Council lead by example.
+Castle's School Council has been rebranded as our School Parliament.
+This reflects the amazing work last year's reps did in fundraising, ideas and suggestions to make the school a better place, and making a key note speech at B&NES's Primary Parliament Day.
+The Parliament continues to be made up of children from different classes who have been elected by their peers to represent their views and make decisions on a variety of issues, be it choosing which charities to support, interviewing prospective employees or giving their input about the school in general.
+It is a great responsibility and members of the School Parliament lead by example.

 We've done it!!!
 We made a keynote speech at Primary Parliament on Wednesday 14 June - we were brilliant!
 Some of us were able to stay for the whole day and took part in more workshops, a session run by Bath Rugby (thank you!), and prepare another presentation which was watched by some local VIPs.
 This gave us time to plan more for our joint project with the Equalities Team which is .... an ice pop sale at 3.15 pm on Friday 30 June.
 Profits will be shared equally between the Jessie May Trust and the Swaziland Schools Project.
 Plans are going ahead for the toilet refurbishment in the summer holidays - we are just waiting for final quotes before we decide colours and finishes.
 Our next big event is another presentation - this time to the Full Governing Body - on Tuesday 11 July.